 This week we follow the Le Giornate del Cinema Muto in Pordenone, Italy.
 One of the programs is 'Beginnings of the Western: The European Production'.
-We generally associate the Western with the American cinema, but in the early years of the cinema there were European Westerns too.
+We generally associate the Western with the American cinema, but in the early years of the cinema, there were European Westerns too.
 The French Western was often filmed in the Camargue, in the South of France, and Joë Hamman (1883-1974) was the French equivalent of the film cowboy.
-Joë had a long ranging career from 1907 to 1967, and besides his acting career he was also an affluent film director.
+Joë had a long-ranging career from 1907 to 1967, and besides his acting career, he was also an affluent film director.

 French postcard, Editions Cinémagazine. no. 118.

 When Jean was six, the circus of Buffalo Bill alias William Cody came to Paris, but young Hamman was not allowed to go.
-He had to wait until he was 21 and meet Cody, when his father took him on a business trip to America in 1904.
+He had to wait until he was 21 and meet Cody when his father took him on a business trip to America in 1904.

-He also visited the Pine Ridge reservation in Dakota, and met Spotted Tail, war lieutenant of Indian chief Red Cloud, who donated him a buckskin war costume.
-Autumn 1904, he returned to Paris to do his military service, during which he staged a coach attack.
-When in 1905 Cody’s circus came over, Hamman was invited to join and participated in the French tour of Buffalo Bill.
-And Jean became Joë Hamman.
+He also visited the Pine Ridge reservation in Dakota and met Spotted Tail, war lieutenant of Indian chief Red Cloud, who donated him a buckskin war costume.
+In the Autumn of 1904, he returned to Paris to do his military service, during which he staged a coach attack.

 André Deed.
 French postcard by Edition Pathé Frères.
 Photo: X.